Introduction: How to Get Milk Paint to Stick to Anything!

 I chose not to do another coat because I like that it's still a bit translucent.
 For a more solid look, especially with some of the lighter colours, you might want to do an extra coat on both sides.

 When you add bonding agent to milk paint, you can't use traditional top coats such as hemp or tung oil.
 That's because they won't absorb into the wood; they'll just sit on the surface.
-Hubs sprayed the chair with a clear semi-gloss waterproof varnish made for outdoor use.
+Hubs sprayed the chair with Varathane Diamond Wood Finish.
+He used the a clear semi-gloss waterproof varnish made for outdoor use shown above.
 We water-proofed it for good reason: we're using this little charmer as a plant display and the finish will resist water spills (and rain if we move it outdoors).

 I love the pop of red colour; the chair complements the greenery perfectly!
 You may have noticed that I borrowed the succulents from another post on Instructables I just completed.
 Hubs and I attended a succulent sale at Allan Gardens in downtown Toronto on Sunday so this is just temporary until I can make another succulent arrangement.